A Brand Launch and Relaunch

 A successful brand launch is an intricate dance number.
-Launching a brand requires the marketers to have identified the highest emotional intensity available in the space, claiming that space, defining the brand personality in terms of that emotional promise and a well-planned and coordinated launch itself.
+Launching a brand requires the marketers to have identified the highest emotional intensity available.
+Claim that space, define the brand personality in terms of an emotional promise.
+(Read about repositioning brands here.)

-When launching brands, there are things you can do to get out of the way of success and there are some things you should keep in mind even during the earliest planning.
+When launching brands, there are things you can do to ensure success.
+And there are things to keep in mind even during the earliest planning.
 All too often brand launches fall victim to a few common errors.
 Here are five common brand launch errors.

-- Assumptions are made based upon faulty reasoning or poorly developed market research.
+- Making assumptions with faulty reasoning or poorly developed market research.

-- The bias and preconceived ideas already codified in the marketing department itself become implanted in the new brand launch.
+- Believing the bias and preconceived ideas already codifying in the marketing department itself.

 - Time, effort and R&D resources focus on product advantages or features but neglect the emotional triggers that excite trial and loyalty.

-- The language used to describe the new brand in launch materials lacks importance because it is built around meaningless phrases that teeter precariously as cliché.
+- Using language to describe the new brand in launch materials that lack importance.
+Cliched phrases are meaningless.

 - Coordination between the advertising agencies, brand companies, public relations firms and internal marketing departments are poorly executed.
-Turf wars surface and the clarity needed when launching a brand is never fostered.
+Turf wars surface.
+No one fosters clarity.

 We believe hiring a brand development company is necessary to ensure a successful brand launch.
-While not all brand companies are talented and capable, a good one can bring something rare and valuable to the table — a dispassionate objectivity to the brand task at hand.
-No company entertains and funds a project to launch a brand frivolously.
-But all too often the launch itself has inside-out agendas woven into the process.
+While not all brand companies are talented and capable, a good one brings something rare and valuable to the table.
+It brings a dispassionate objectivity to the brand task at hand.
+As a result, no company entertains and funds a project to launch a brand frivolously.
+But all too often, the launch itself hordes inside-out agendas and weaves them into the process.

-These agendas can get in the way of the launch effectiveness because unless they are REAL and important to those you must influence, they are destructive.
+These agendas get in the way of a launch’s effectiveness.
+Because, unless they are REAL and important to those you must influence, they are destructive.

-At Stealing Share, we caution all of our clients that communication without purpose is at its best unconstructive and at its worse destructive.
+At Stealing Share, we caution all clients that communication without purpose is at its best not constructive.
+At its worst, destructive.

 Projectable market research is key in any brand launch.
 The key word here is projectable.
-It must not be a series of focus groups where nothing learned is projectable to the market as a whole.
+It must not be a series of focus groups where nothing is projectable to the market.

-The research element in a successful brand launch is so crucial we formed our own in-house research company.
+Because research in a successful brand launch is so crucial, we formed our own in-house research company.
 This allows the brand strategists to work side by side with the researchers.
-Again, a coordination of professional equities.

-The development of the research project is carefully constructed.
+We carefully construct the research.
 You must identify the target most likely to covet the new brand and then survey them in a projectable manner.
-The idea is to uncover the triggers to switching behaviors, the barriers to acceptance, the best pricing strategy, and the belief systems that define the target market.
+So, uncover the triggers to switching behaviors.
+Those are the barriers to acceptance and the best pricing strategies.
+Too often overlooked, however, are the belief systems that define the target market.

-Oddly, these are rarely uncovered with open-ended questions.
-Ask beer drinkers why they prefer the brand of beer they drink and they will overwhelmingly state, “I like the taste.”
+Oddly, open-ended questions never reveal the secrets.
+Ask beer drinkers why they prefer the brand of beer they drink.
+And they will overwhelmingly state, “I like the taste.”
 Yet, we know from direct experience that beer drinkers can rarely discern the difference in beer brands in blind tastings.

-To get to the root of behaviors you need to model the activity and then ask for agreement on a series of direct statements.
-These sort of intense anthropological questions demands a blend of experience and smarts.
-As a result, we spend almost as much time developing the questions as we do fielding the research itself.
+To get at the root of behaviors, model the activity.
+Then ask for agreement on a series of direct statements.
+These intense anthropological questions demand a blend of experience and smarts.
+As a result, we spend as much time developing the questions as we do fielding the research itself.

-The power of your brand launch can be found in the importance the correct target market invests in the newly launched brand.
-It’s a great asset to have a product feature or benefit that differentiates the new brand from the competitors but the most successful brand launches go much further.
-They feature an emotional intensity that is of greatest importance to the target market.
+The power of your brand launch resides in the importance to which the correct target market invests.
+It defines the newly launched brand.
+It’s a great asset to have a product feature or benefit that differentiates the new brand from the competitors.
+But the most successful brand launches go much further.
+They feature an emotional intensity that represents greatest importance to the target market.
 This emotional intensity adds a powerful magnetic value that attracts the target audience to the brand even without the benefit.

-The Jiff example is a simple representation of the magic of developing a brand message that creates space between the current market and your new brand launch.
-Optimally, it should represent the highest emotional intensity available in the market space and be proven true by the benefit or feature.
+The Jif example is a simple representation of the magic of developing a brand message.
+A message that creates space between the current market and your new brand launch.
+Optimally, it represents the highest emotional intensity.
+The most emotional one available in the market space.
+And proven true by the benefit or feature.

 Stealing Share is highly experienced in launching brands all over the globe.
-If you are considering a brand launch, give us a call and we can help reduce the barriers to your own success.
+If you are considering a brand launch, give us a call.
+We can reduce the barriers to your own success.